A quick summary...

 B - LG trainer (additional access to team stats & award points)

-C - LG admin user (analytical reporting information).
+C - LG admin user (analytics reporting dashboard).

 - 55.4% YOY increase of active users in the first year after relaunch